 Adaptation in big cities

 - Cool paving and building materials.
-This measure aims to actively retrofit buildings with materials that reflect the sunlight (light and/or reflective colours).
+This measure aims to actively retrofit buildings with materials that reflect the sunlight (light and/or reflective colors).

 - Planting trees.
 This measure provides for the planting of trees in the built-up urban area.
 Action example: Barcelona, Spain (1.5 Mio inhabitants) invests €9 million in a Tree Master Plan.

 - Water permeable soils.
-This measure aims to reduce soil sealing in existing and new built environments.
+This measure aims to reduce soil sealing in existing and newly built environments.

 - No build zones.
-This measure implies defining special places where no construction is allowed.
+This measure implies defining unique places where no construction is allowed.
 Instead, green areas can be developed.

 🚀 Support further development:

 - Ecological corridors.
-This measure aims to develop concrete actions for connecting different green areas in the city through ecological corridors.
-Action example: Barcelona, Spain (1.5 Mio inhabitants) developed a 1.2 km green corridor connecting iconic parks of the city.
+This measure aims to develop concrete actions for connecting different green areas in the city through environmental corridors.
+Action example: Barcelona, Spain (1.5 Mio inhabitants) created a 1.2 km green corridor connecting its iconic parks.